The Maidan Fault Line: Mapping Ukraine’s Decade of Resistance

 The Yanukovych Pivot and the Cost of Corruption

-Former President operated a regime defined by systemic kleptocracy, with estimates suggesting he drained $70 billion from the state.
-His attempt to balance and the collapsed in November 2013.
+Former President Viktor Yanukovych operated a regime defined by systemic kleptocracy, with estimates suggesting he drained $70 billion from the state.
+His attempt to balance Russia and the European Union collapsed in November 2013.
 When he abruptly refused to sign a long-awaited association deal with Europe—despite parliamentary support—he ignited a firestorm.
 The public recognized this as a betrayal of their sovereignty and economic prospects.

 State Violence and the Heavenly Hundred